bullying research introduction

 And they do this because the person in power has given them incentives to do so.
 They’ve offered them promotions or maybe even huge bonuses to bully you out of your job.

-Therefore, it’s imperative that you begin an exit plan the moment you find yourself in these kinds of situations.
+Also, you must work on an exit plan the moment you find yourself in these kinds of situations.
 The sooner you quit and move on to greener pastures, the better off you’ll be.

 This post was all about gaslighting at work to help you decide when it’s time to prepare your exodus, cut your losses and move on to a better job and work environment.